rnshah9/dromajo/README.md

-# dromajo - Esperanto Technology's RISC-V Reference Model
+# Dromajo - Esperanto Technology's RISC-V Reference Model

-dromajo is based on Fabrice Bellard's emulator named RISCVEMU, since renamed `TinyEmu' [1].
-Esperanto Technology has substantially modified this to suit our needs as a golden model for co-simulation verification.
+Functional verification is key to have a strong RISC-V ecosystem.
+Esperanto is releasing Dromajo to help the RISC-V community.
+Dromajo is the Esperanto translation for an emu bird.
+It is a RISC-V RV64GC emulator designed for RTL co-simulation.
+This is the emulator used for cosimulation inside Esperanto, but it is designed with a simple API that can be leveraged to other RTL RISC-V cores.

+Dromajo enables executing application (such as benchmarks running on Linux) under fast software simulation, generating checkpoints after a given number of cycles, and resuming such checkpoints for HW/SW co-simulation.
+This has proven to be a very powerful way to capture bugs, especially in combination with randomized tests.

+Dromajo's semantic model is based on Fabrice Bellard's RISCVEMU (later renamed TinyEMU), but extensively verified, bug-fixed, and enhanced to take it to ISA 2.3/priv 1.11.

 ## Building